-Regime/ Incoming Outgoing EEA Incoming Outgoing Branch EEA branches Third Third Diancies type branches Country Country Branches Branches F&P Regime: Exempt PCF-16 (and any other PCFs PCF-41 (and any PCF-16 (and any other PCFs Branch Manager in existence) other PCFs in in existence) PCF existence) F&P Regime: F&P Standards Do not apply due to exemption, however Part 3 of the 2010 Act does apply Applicable Applicable Applicable where such individuals are CFs IAF: Common and Additional Conduct Standards Applicable Applicable Applicable Applicable IAF: SEAR Not Applicable Applicable to the Irish firms.
+Regime/ Branch type Incoming EEA branches Outgoing EEA branches Incoming Third Country Branches Outgoing Third Country Branches F&P Regime: Branch Manager PCF Exempt PCF-16 (and any other PCFs in existence) PCF-41 (and any other PCFs in existence) PCF-16 (and any other PCFs in existence) F&P Regime: F&P Standards Do not apply due to exemption, however Part 3 of the 2010 Act does apply Applicable Applicable Applicable where such individuals are CFs IAF: Common and Additional Conduct Standards Applicable Applicable Applicable Applicable IAF: SEAR Not Applicable Applicable to the Irish firms.
 Duty of Responsibility applies to PCFs and there should be a Statement of Responsibilities for PCF-16 (and any other Applicable Applicable to the Irish firms.
 Duty of Responsibility applies to PCFs and there should be a Statement of Responsibilities for PCF-16 (and any other